Technical Diary, Day 1

 allocates a new one.

-is similarly simple.
+opencl_free is similarly simple.
 First it releases any allocations from the

 free list with the same tag as the block it's trying to free, and then it

-inserts the current block in to the free list by calling free_list_insert
+inserts the current block in to the free list by calling free_list_insert.

 In some cases, my existentialization-changes cause memory blocks to change names